-5 Favourite Beaches on the Moray Firth
+5 favourite beaches on the Moray Firth

-.Nairn is about half an hour’s drive from here along the Moray coast.
-It has been a popular seaside town since Victorian times and recently came 10th in a poll of Britain’s best beaches.
-Nairn Beach enjoys one of the sunniest climates in the country and has amazing views across the Moray Firth to the Black Isles and the coastline is home to a resident school of dolphins
+Nairn is about half an hour’s drive from Inverness along the Moray coast.
+It has been a popular seaside town since Victorian times, which boasts it’s own bandstand.
+Nairn Beach enjoys one of the sunniest climates in the country.
+There are amazing views across the Moray Firth to the Black Isle and the coastline is home to a resident school of dolphins

 Lossiemouth – East and West

 With a choice of two beautiful beaches Lossiemouth is a lovely little town.
 Lossiemouth is situated on the Moray coast, which is just over an hour’s drive from here.
 About 5 miles from Elgin, the county town of Moray, Lossiemouth is home to the Royal Air Force and seaside amenities.
 The east beach is the first beach you see as you enter the town and is accessed by a wooden pedestrian beach.
 The west beach is at the other side of town overlooked by the golf course and caravan park.
 If you’re lucky you’ll get a great view of air force jets taking off from the air base.

 The Royal Burgh of Dornoch is a pretty, historic little town on the edge of the Dornoch Firth.
 It’s just over an hour’s drive from Inverness.
 Miles of golden sand stretch from Dornoch Point heading past Embo beach to the mouth of Loch Fleet National Nature Reserve.
 It’s overlooked by the Royal Dornoch Golf Course, which attracts golfers from all over the world.
 Dogs love a walk on Dornoch beach.